 How can sake help your skin?

-- Acne Prevention: Sake not only helps lighten acne scars, but it works to stop acne in its tracks before a breakout.
+Sake not only helps lighten acne scars, but it works to stop acne in its tracks before a breakout.
 As a natural astringent, sake helps to control sebum production, tighten the skin and minimize the appearance of pores.

-The skincare benefits of sake are pretty incredible, with the rice wine bringing something to the table for everyone, no matter skin type or concern.
+The skincare benefits of sake are pretty incredible, with rice wine products bringing something to the table for everyone, no matter skin type or concern.
 So slather it on, raise a glass, and kanpai to your skin’s happiest hour!